ImplodedSoftware/HeliumRemoteUwp/README.md

 To be able to run this application you will need to have Neon installed and its webservice active.
 Neon can be downloaded from: https://implodedsoftware.wordpress.com/

+When you open the solution for the first time, be sure to restore NuGet packages.

 ## Folders

 * HeliumRemoteUwp/HeliumRemote - The UWP application folder